 Animals have always been my passion.
 I have been involved in all aspects of rescue my whole life.
-From hand raising chickens to bottle feeding puppies, to detoxing an alcoholic pig, I have literally seen and done it all.
+From hand raising chickens to bottle feeding puppies, to detoxing an alcoholic pig, and rehabbing dogs that have survived the worst kinds of cruelty inflicted by the very people that were supposed to love and care for that animal, I have literally seen and done it all.

 A tiny puppy I named Tyrion, came from a litter of starving abandoned Pit Bull puppies that I was nursing back to health.
 The puppies and Mama were in rough shape but round the clock care helped them turn the corner...except for tiny Tyrion.
 He fought as hard as he could, but it wasn't enough.
 With a tiny shudder he took his last breath and died in my hands.